 In November 2004, BNP Paribas (in its role as structurer and manager) announced that the European Investment Bank (EIB) would issue a longevity bond.
-The bond had an initial market value of about £540m and a maturity of twenty-five years.
-Its coupon payments were to be linked to a survivor index based on the realized mortality experience of a cohort of males from England & Wales aged 65 in 2003 as published by the UK Office for National Statistics (ONS).
-The intended main investors were UK pension funds and life offices.4 Although this issue was ultimately unsuccessful, there are important issues to be learned about how to price such contracts (an issue which we discuss at length in this article) and about design issues (which are discussed elsewhere: see, for example, Blake, Cairns, and Dowd, 2006).
+The bond had an initial market value of about £540m and a maturity of 25 years.
+Its coupon payments are linked to a survivor index based on the realised mortality experience of a cohort of males from England & Wales aged 65 in 2003 as published by the UK Office for National Statistics (ONS).
+The intended main investors were UK pension funds and life offices.
+Although this issue was ultimately unsuccessful, there are important issues to be learned about how to price such contracts (an issue which we discuss at length in this paper) and about design issues (which are discussed elsewhere: see, for example, Blake, Cairns and Dowd, 2006).

-The basic cashflows under the EIB/BNP longevity bond, ignoring credit risk, are described in Appendix A. Our article focuses on the mathematical modelling that underpins the pricing of mortality-linked securities.
-For a full discussion of the EIB/BNP bond as well as other types of mortality-linked security, the reader is referred to Cowley and Cummins (2005), Cairns, et. al. (2005), and Blake, Cairns, and Dowd (2006).
+The basic cashflows under the EIB/BNP longevity bond, ignoring credit risk, are described Appendix A. Our paper focuses on the mathematical modelling that underpins the pricing of mortality-linked securities.
+For a full discussion of the EIB/BNP bond as well as other types of mortality-linked security the reader is referred to Cowley and Cummins (2005), Cairns, Blake, Dawson and Dowd (2005), and Blake, Cairns and Dowd (2006).

 A variety of approaches have been proposed for modelling the randomness in aggregate mortality rates over time.
 A key earlier work is that of Lee and Carter (1992).
 Their work focuses on the practical application of stochastic mortality and its statistical analysis.
-Aggregate mortality rates are, at best, measured annually and for this reason Lee and Carter (1992) and later authors who adopted a similar approach (see, for example, Brouhns, Denuit, and Vermunt, 2002; Renshaw and Haberman, 2003; Currie, Durban, and Eilers, 2004) worked in discrete time.
-Models following the approach of Lee and Carter typically adapt discrete-time time series models to capture the random element in the stochastic development of mortality rates.
-Other authors have developed models in a continuous-time framework (see, for example, Milevsky and Promislow, 2001; Dahl, 2004; Dahl and Møller, 2005; Miltersen and Persson, 2005; Biffis, 2005; Schrager, 2006).
-For further discussion and a review of previous work, the reader is referred to Cairns, Blake, and Dowd (2006).
+Aggregate mortality rates are, at best, measured annually and for this reason Lee and Carter (1992) and later authors who adopted a similar approach (see, for example, Brouhns, Denuit and Vermunt, 2002, Renshaw and Haberman, 2003, and Currie, Durban and Eilers, 2004) worked in discrete time.
+Models following the approach of Lee and Carter approach typically adapt discrete-time time series models to capture the random element in the stochastic development of mortality rates.
+Other authors have developed models in a continuous-time framework (see, for example, Milevsky and Promislow, 2001, Dahl, 2004, Dahl and Møller, 2005, Miltersen and Persson, 2005, Biffis, 2005, and Schrager, 2006).
+For further